storybookjs/react-native/app/vue/README.md

 Storybook for Vue is a UI development environment for your Vue components.
 With it, you can visualize different states of your UI components and develop them interactively.

+## Remarques

+-   When using custom components or extension (e.g `Vue.use`).
+You will need to declare those in the `./storybook/config.js`.

 > ## WARNING
 >
 > **This package is highly experimental**